Growing kids often get hungry between meals.

 - 1/2 of a banana

-- 1/8 tsp of cinnamon
+teaspoon of cinnamon

 banana and arrange the slices on half of the tortilla.
 Sprinkle the cinnamon over

 Olives are soft and easy for kids to eat.
 Make sure you purchase

 offered olives to your child before, start with mild-flavored black olives.

 Apple slices and peanut butter are a delicious combination.

 Peanut butter has a thick consistency, which may be difficult

-Mix a little bit of plain, full-fat yogurt into two tablespoons of peanut butter to make a smooth, creamy dip for apple slices.
+grams) of peanut butter to make a smooth, creamy dip for apple slices.

 Most store-bought popsicles are full of artificial flavors and

 in a blender.
 Pour the mixture into popsicle molds or small plastic cups.
 Cover

 Sandwiches don’t have to be just for mealtime.
-A half of a sandwich can also make a healthy snack for kids.
+Half a sandwich

-a source of protein and include a fruit or veggie, if possible.
+a source of protein, and include a fruit or veggie, if possible.

 Here are some examples of healthy sandwich combinations:

-- Ham, cheddar cheese and thinly sliced apples
+- cheddar cheese and thinly sliced apples

-- Mozzarella cheese and tomato slices
+- mozzarella cheese and tomato slices

-- Peanut butter and banana slices
+- peanut butter and banana slices

-- Turkey, Swiss cheese and pickles
+- turkey, Swiss cheese, and pickles

-- Ricotta cheese mixed with finely chopped veggies
+- ricotta cheese mixed with finely chopped veggies

-- Fried egg, avocado and tomato
+- hard-boiled egg, avocado, and tomato

 cheese and cucumber slices

 Many kids get hungry between meals.

-A healthy snack can provide kids with energy and help them
+A healthy snack can provide your kids with energy and help them

 Offer your kids whole, unprocessed foods at snack time instead